 Established in 1973, Clancy’s Irish Pub is Colorado’s oldest and longest running Irish Pub, serving the greater Wheat Ridge and Denver communities with exceptional food and drinks.

 Clancy’s has recently relocated to 7000 West 38th Avenue, in Wheat Ridge, Colorado, and now offers a spacious 6,000 square foot venue with live music, two patios, four bars, and amazing food from chef John Connolly.
-Chef Connolly has created a from-scratch restaurant menu, serving traditional Irish fare such as shepherd’s pie, fish and chips, and bangers and mashed.
+Chef Connolly has created a from-scratch restaurant menu, serving traditional Irish fare such as shepherd’s pie, fish and chips, and bangers and mash.

 Clancy’s Irish Pub is open seven days a week, between the hours of 11am-2am.
-The restaurant serves lunch, dinner, and a late night menu everyday until close.
+The restaurant serves lunch, dinner, and a late night menu everyday until midnight.
 Clancy’s now offers plated brunch items every Sunday, from 11am until 3pm, and continues the previous tradition of offering live Celtic music every Tuesday evening.

 Clancy’s Irish Pub was founded in 1973 by Bob Murray in Wheat Ridge, Colorado.
 Clancy’s remained at 38th and Kipling for nearly 41 years.

 Clancy’s quickly became know for a warm and friendly environment and delicious food.
-Traditional Irish fare such as shepherd’s pie, fish and chips, and bangers and mashed were favorites amongst the community.
+Traditional Irish fare such as shepherd’s pie, fish and chips, and bangers and mash were favorites amongst the community.
 The Murray family ran the establishment until the late nineties, when Dr. Robert Wood purchased the business.

 The Woods family continued the longstanding tradition of great food and service at Clancy’s Irish Pub until 2009 when the business was heavily damaged by a fire.